MicrosoftDocs/entra-docs/docs/architecture/multi-tenant-user-management-scenarios.md

 - Use single sign-on to all provisioned resources.
 - Find each other and resources in a unified GAL.
 - Determine each other's presence and initiate chat.
-- Access applications based on dynamic group membership.
+- Access applications based on dynamic membership groups.

 In this scenario, each organization's tenant is the home tenant for its existing employees while being the resource tenant for the other organization's employees.